SEO Agency vs SEO Strategy: What SaaS Companies Actually Need

 You don’t have an execution problem.
 You’re asking someone to execute on something that hasn’t been fully defined.

-What most SaaS teams default to without realizing it
+Option 2: What most SaaS teams default to without realizing it

 This is what Option 2 actually looks like in practice.